Marconia40/ansiauth/docs/README.md

 * The system is designed to scale to real execution without any API changes
 * Audit logs are persisted to the database and survive service restarts
 * All passwords are encrypted at rest and decrypted only at playbook execution time
+* Pre-state capture and rollback work in both mock and real execution modes
+* Error classification checks both `stderr` and `stdout` — Ansible places SSH errors in stdout